Las Vegas Debt Settlement

 The short answer is yes.
-If you have $10,000 or more in unsecured debt, such as credit card debt, medical bills, payday loans and personal loans, you should consider debt settlement.
+If you have unsecured debt, such as credit card debt, medical bills, payday loans and personal loans, you should consider debt settlement.
 This is true regardless of whether or not you’re considering other debt-relief solutions like bankruptcy or debt consolidation.
 The fact is, debt settlement is the ONLY way to get rid of your debt for less than you owe WITHOUT putting a bankruptcy on your credit score.
 If you ARE considering bankruptcy, you should DEFINITELY consider debt settlement before filing.
 In some cases, you’ll pay less in a debt settlement plan than you’ll have to pay the courts in your 3-5 year bankruptcy plan.
-At Peters and Associates, we handle debt settlement AND bankruptcy.
+At PandA Law Firm, we handle debt settlement AND bankruptcy.
 You can be sure that we’ll guide you toward the right solution for you.

 Probably, but it can be tricky.
 Choosing an attorney to handle your settlement case will ensure that you get the best settlement results and all the paperwork is in order.
 Most collectors will try to add language to settlement contracts that negate the ENTIRE settlement.
 In other words, you make what you think is a settlement payment, but really you still owe 100% of the balance.
 Debt Collectors can be tricky, and only an experienced attorney can make sure your legal rights are protected both during the settlement, and in the future.
 The debt collectors have lawyers, shouldn’t you?